shivannis/xandr-docs-public/xandr-docs/articles/log-level-data/batch-log-level-data.md

 ---
 title: Batch Log Level Data
-description: In this article, find information about the Batch Log-level Data (LLD) and details about the supported file formats and schemas. ms.custom: log-level-data ms.date: 10/28/2023
+description: In this article, find information about the Batch Log Level Data (LLD) and details about the supported file formats and schemas. ms.custom: log-level-data ms.date: 10/28/2023
 ---

 # Batch log level data

-Batch Log-level Data (LLD) allows you to retrieve and track feeds of log-level event data that include dimensions not available in the Xandr UI or via the API [Report Service](../digital-platform-api/report-service.md) in a batch-processed manner.
+Batch Log Level Data (LLD) allows you to retrieve and track feeds of log-level event data that include dimensions not available in the Xandr UI or via the API [Report Service](../digital-platform-api/report-service.md) in a batch-processed manner.
 Feeds are generated hourly and are split into one or more files (see [File Formats](#file-formats--schemas) below).
 The format of the file you receive will depend on what you specified when you subscribed (e.g., Avro, Protobuf, Protobuf-delimited).

-For general information about Log-Level Data, see [Log-level data feeds](log-level-data-feeds.md).
+For general information about Log Level Data, see [Log Level Data feeds](log-level-data-feeds.md).

 ## File formats & schemas

 You may specify one or more of the following formats when subscribing to the service.

-Use the downloads provided below for packaged example files and code for consuming Log-level data files.
+Use the downloads provided below for packaged example files and code for consuming Log Level Data files.

 > [!NOTE]
-> Example files are created to assist you when testing the implementation you will use to consume Log-level data files.
+> Example files are created to assist you when testing the implementation you will use to consume Log Level Data files.
 To ease testing, the example files are somewhat simpler than the generated files you will retrieve in production:
 >
 > - Example files for the **protobuf** format are not compressed (in production, they are Snappy compressed)
 > - Example data does not contain values that are typical for a given column.
 Instead, columns are populated with the column's index number converted to the column's type.